 To make the matter worse, the error message simply stated that “A website” is slowing the browser, it doesn’t mention the actual site that was the root cause.

-In this regard, many concerned users have already voiced their concerns across various Mozilla Support Forum and are looking for ways to fix this issue.
+In this regard, many concerned users have already voiced their concerns across various Mozilla Support Forums and are looking for ways to fix this issue.

 If you are also on the same page, then this guide is here to help you out.
 Follow along for the various workarounds.